elizabethdaly/pands-project/README.md

 ## Exploratory data analysis
 When starting this project I often encountered the term "Exploratory Data Analysis" (EDA).
 I found a good definition on the towardsdatascience website.
-'< Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations. >' For this project, we are performing EDA on the Iris data set.
+`<Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.>' For this project, we are performing EDA on the Iris data set.

 ## Description of the data set
 Fisher's (or Anderson's) iris data set gives the measurements in centimetres of the variables sepal length, sepal width, petal length, and petal width (in that order) for 50 flowers from each of three species of iris.
 The species are _Iris setosa_, _Iris versicolor_, and _Iris virginica_.
 The data set consists of 150 rows or observations (50 samples from each species) by five columns.
 The first four columns contain the samples/measurements and the fifth contains the species name (or class).
 I obtained the data set as a csv file from GitHub as detailed below.